Belem Tower Lisbon: tickets, prices, opening hours and history

 Belem Tower: history and construction

-It is said that the tower was also built to commemorate the opening of the sea route to India by the Portuguese navigator Vasco Da Gama.
-Interestingly, during construction, the approach to the river mouth was protected by a heavily armed 1000 ton ship called the “Grande Nau”.
+The tower is named after Saint Vincent, considered the patron saint of Lisbon.
+It is said that the tower was also built to commemorate the opening of the sea route to India by the Portuguese navigator Vasco da Gama.
+During construction, the approach to the river mouth was protected by a heavily armed 1,000-tonne ship called the “Grande Nau”.

-- From 1780 to 1782, the Fort of Bom Sucesso was built nearby.
+- From 1780 to 1782, the Fort of Bom Sucesso was built nearby

-- From 1808 to 1814, the French garrison was located here.
+- From 1808 to 1814, the French garrison was stationed there

-- In 1865-67, a lighthouse was installed in the south-eastern part of the building.
+- In 1865–67, a lighthouse was installed in the south-eastern part of the building

-- In the 1990s the tower was handed over to the Portuguese Institute of Architectural Heritage.
+- In the 1990s, the tower was handed over to the Portuguese Institute of Architectural Heritage

-- On 7 July 2007, the Tower of Belém was included in the list of the 7 Wonders of Portugal.
+- On 7 July 2007, the Tower of Belém was included in the list of the 7 Wonders of Portugal

 Torre de Belem: interior and exterior

-In the centre is a small open courtyard surrounded by Gothic arches.
-This structure was used to dissipate the smoke from the cannon fire.
+At the centre of the bastion is a small open courtyard surrounded by Gothic arches, designed to disperse the smoke from cannon fire.
+The interior space is divided into several levels:

-Courtroom (Sala das Audiencias)
+Courtroom (Sala das Audiencias) — Third floor.
+Also equipped with a fireplace.

 Related Articles